docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     OpenDKIM is currently [enabled by default][docs-env-opendkim].

-    The command `docker exec <CONTAINER NAME> setup config dkim help` will provide details of supported config options, along with some examples.

-    !!! example "Creating a DKIM key"

-        Generate the DKIM files with:

-        ```sh
-        docker exec -it <CONTAINER NAME> setup config dkim
-        ```

     Your new DKIM key(s) and OpenDKIM config files have been added to `/tmp/docker-mailserver/opendkim/`.

     ??? note "LDAP accounts need to specify mail domains explicitly"